AUBO (ARCS) Set up the Standard Interface Communication

 interface service

-• This document uses mminterface-1.0.0.zip as an example.
-If the file name is another version, the operation method is similar.
+• This document uses mminterface-1.0.0.zip as an example; for other versions of the file, the procedure is similar.

-• It is recommended to use a USB drive formatted with the FAT32 file system to ensure that the robot can correctly recognize and read it.
+• It is recommended to format the USB drive as FAT32 to ensure the robot can recognize and read it properly.

-2. Insert the USB drive into the USB port of the robot teach pendant.
+2. Plug the flash drive into the USB port on the back of the robot teach pendant.

-5. In the pop-up window, select the imported mminterface-x.x.x.zip file and click Select.
+5. In the pop-up dialog, select the imported mminterface-x.x.x.zip, then click Select.

-6. On the following screen, turn on the mminterface plug-in, then click Restart to make the plug-in take effect.
+6. On the screen shown, set the mminterface plug-in status to On, then click Restart to activate the plug-in.

 Test Standard Interface Communication

-1. If the robot is not powered on, on the Home screen of the teach pendant click Power On, confirm the payload, then click Continue Start.
-If the robot is already powered on, skip this step and continue to the next one.
+1. If the robot is powered off, on the teach pendant Home screen tap Power On; after confirming the payload, tap Continue Start.
+If the robot is already powered on, skip this step and proceed to the next step.

-3. Click Plug-in, select Empty under Add before start, click initSocket, and add mm_init_socket to the program.
-On the Command tab, enter the IPC IP address in IP and the host port number configured in Mech-Vision in Port.
+3. Click Plugins, select Empty under the Before Start section, click initSocket, and add mm_init_socket to the program.
+Under the Command tab, enter the IPC IP Address and the host-side Port in the Mech-Vision.

-4. Under Robot Programming, click openSocket and closeSocket respectively to add mm_open_socket and mm_close_socket to the program.
+4. Under Robot Programming, click openSocket and closeSocket to add mm_open_socket and mm_close_socket to the program.

-5. Save the preceding program, then click Run in the lower-left corner and select Run from start point.
+5. Save the above program, then click the Run button in the lower-left corner and select Run from Start Point.

-6. If the communication connection between the robot and the vision system is established successfully, related prompts appear on the Console tab of the Mech-Vision log window.
+6. If the communication between the robot and the vision system is set up, a log will be recorded on the Console tab of the Log panel of Mech-Vision.

 vision center log